 There are two ways to track your mileage deduction.
 If you drive a car, you can choose between either the standard mileage or actual expenses method.

 - Standard mileage.
-Multiply your business miles driven by the standard rate (56 cents in 2021).
-This rate includes driving costs, gas, repairs/maintenance, and depreciation.
+Multiply your business miles driven by the standard rate.
+For 2022, there are two rates: for miles driven between January 1 and June 30, 2022 it is $0.585 and for miles driven between July 1 and December 31, 2022 it is $0.625.
+These rates include driving costs, gas, repairs/maintenance, and depreciation.
 Do NOT deduct these costs separately.
 This is the more common and easiest option.

 - Actual car expenses.
 Track your driving expenses yourself.
 Actual car expenses are difficult to track, so seek professional tax help.